Heatblur-Simulations/f-4e-manual/src/dcs/special_options.md

 positions.
 To ensure a correct startup, the crew hence must check and confirm each switch in the proper position before following a cold-start procedure.

-## Use Multithreading for Main Simulation

-With this option checked, the main simulation of the aircraft and its components is computed in parallel by utilizing multiple threads.

-This can significantly improve performance if bound by the CPU.

-> 🟡 CAUTION: The feature is experimental.
-Simulation stability and correctness
-> can suffer.

 ## Disable Multicrew Controls Input When Joining as WSO

 If checked, when joining as WSO in multiplayer with a human pilot, your local